CumulusNetworks/docs/content/cumulus-netq-43/Installation-Management/Install-NetQ/Install-NetQ-CLI.md

 ## Configure the NetQ CLI

-There are two ways to configure the NetQ CLI:

-- Run NetQ CLI commands on the switch
-- Edit the configuration file on the switch

 By default, you do not configure the NetQ CLI during the NetQ installation.
 The configuration resides in the `/etc/netq/netq.yml` file.

-While the CLI is not configured, you can run only `netq config` commands and `netq help` commands, and you must use `sudo` to run them.
+While the CLI is not configured on a device, you can run only `netq config` commands and `netq help` commands, and you must use `sudo` to run them.

 At minimum, you need to configure the NetQ CLI and NetQ Agent to communicate with the telemetry server.
 To do so, configure the NetQ Agent and the NetQ CLI so that they are running in the VRF where the routing tables have connectivity to the telemetry server.
 Typically this is the management VRF.

-To configure the NetQ CLI, run the following command, then restart the NetQ CLI.
-This example assumes the telemetry server is reachable via the IP address 10.0.1.1 over port 32000 and the management VRF (*mgmt*).

-    sudo netq config add cli server 10.0.1.1 vrf mgmt port 32000 sudo netq config restart cli

 Restarting the CLI stops the current running instance of `netqd` and starts `netqd` in the specified VRF.

 To configure the NetQ Agent, read {{<link url="Install-NetQ-Agents/#configure-advanced-netq-agent-settings" text="Configure Advanced NetQ Agent Settings">}}.

-### Configure NetQ CLI Using the CLI

 Configure the CLI according to your deployment type.